You Kill Me (EP): Background and recording

 Brothers Rob and John Wright formed Nomeansno in 1979, initially as a home-recording project and later as a two-piece live group.
 The two released several records, including their debut LP, Mama.
 John Wright also began playing drums with the Victoria punk band The Infamous Scientists, led by vocalist and guitarist Andy Kerr.
 When The Infamous Scientists disbanded in 1983, and after several months of coercion, Kerr joined Nomeansno.

 After performing locally and touring, adapting older material for the three-piece lineup, and composing new material, the group entered Mushroom Studio in Vancouver in 1985 to record a new EP.
 The band recorded four original songs and a cover of "Manic Depression" by Jimi Hendrix.
 The sessions were co-produced by Greg Reely, who later produced albums for Sarah McLachlan, Front Line Assembly, Fear Factory, Machine Head, Coldplay, and Skinny Puppy.

 Release

-The EP was initially issued on 12" vinyl by Undergrowth Records.
+You Kill Me was initially issued on 12" vinyl by Undergrowth Records.
 Nomeansno embarked on extensive touring throughout North America in support of it.
-They signed with Alternative Tentacles in 1986, who re-issued You Kill Me in on 12" vinyl 1991 and later repackaged the EP with Nomeansno's second LP, Sex Mad, as the Sex Mad/You Kill Me compilation CD and cassette.
+They signed with Alternative Tentacles in 1986, who issued a remixed version of the EP on 12" vinyl in 1991, and later repackaged it with Nomeansno's second LP, Sex Mad, as the Sex Mad/You Kill Me compilation CD and cassette.

 Nomeansno left Alternative Tentacles and began reissuing their back catalogue on their own Wrong Records imprint, with distribution by Southern Records.
 Neither Sex Mad nor You Kill Me, however, has been reissued by Wrong.